EMD DDA40X: History

 The DDA40X has a wide nose akin to those on the F45 and FP45 cowl units.
 These cabs were superficially similar to the Canadian comfort cab introduced by Canadian National in 1973, though without the structural reinforcements of the Canadian design.

 Other experiments were conducted during the service life of these locomotives.
 A few of the units were fitted with Federal Signal Thunderbolt air raid sirens to warn track-side personnel when away from grade crossings, but the results were inconclusive.
 Another test included the modular electrical components, which was successful.
 This made for easier diagnosis of electrical problems.
 These modifications were used in all future locomotives built by EMD.

 Despite their excellent performance and relatively good efficiency, these units were costly to maintain, which ultimately prompted Union Pacific to begin placing them into storage in the early 1980s.
 But in early 1984, as rail traffic rebounded, Union Pacific brought 25 units out of storage and rebuilt them to return to service.
 All locomotives were finally retired by 1986.
-Eleven DDA40X units are preserved by various museums, while another unit survives as a source of spare parts for other locomotives.
-UP 6936, the last operating unit, was owned by Union Pacific and was used in excursion service until 2016.
-In 2022, this locomotive was donated by Union Pacific to the Railroading Heritage of Midwest America, which plans to return the locomotive to operation.
+Twelve DDA40X units are preserved by various museums, while another unit survives as a source of spare parts for other locomotives.
+UP 6936, the sole operating unit, was owned by Union Pacific and was used in excursion service until 2016.
+In 2022, this locomotive was donated by Union Pacific to the Railroading Heritage of Midwest America, which returned the locomotive to operation.
+6936 was operated by the museum for the first time in August 2023.